 When asked by those interested to know more about Orthodoxy, the faithful often have recourse to such expressions as, "It's hard to explain, one has to live it," or "Orthodoxy is a way of life."
 Perhaps we should try and expand on this truth.

-The difference in external behavior between committed Orthodox and non-Orthodox is readily apparent.
+The difference in external behaviour between committed Orthodox and non-Orthodox is readily apparent.
 In worship the Orthodox cross themselves frequently, bow, make prostrations; they fast, kiss icons and relics—all of which appears strange to outsiders.
 The inner spiritual differences, which are naturally of far greater import, can only be felt or understood through long acquaintance with Orthodox believers, or by a diligent reading of the Fathers of the Church, whose teaching is a living guide to those conducting spiritual warfare, but we can learn something from these outward expressions.

 In church one quickly becomes aware of the participation of the faithful throughout the service.
 It is part of a tradition handed down from generation to generation: parents trying to inculcate in their children attention to the prayers by ensuring that they cross themselves or bow at the correct times, taking care of such details as the correct holding of the fingers when making the sign of the Cross because of its religious significance (i.e. two fingers for Christ both God and man, and three fingers together for the Trinity), ensuring that they know how to ask a priestly blessing.

-St Paul exhorts us to “pray without ceasing.”
+St Paul exhorts us to "pray without ceasing."
 This may seem to be impossible of attainment, yet we must surely strive towards this goal.
 The constant remembrance of God, feelings of adoration, praise, thanksgiving, contrition, are all wordless prayers.
-Through such constant remembrances an Orthodox tries to keep his heart close to God unceasingly, whether working, conversing, eating, traveling, or, with the most spiritual persons, even while sleeping.
+Through such constant remembrances an Orthodox tries to keep his heart close to God unceasingly, whether working, conversing, eating, travelling, or, with the most spiritual persons, even while sleeping.
 External acts, which gradually become habitual, help to remind one throughout the day.
 Let us take a few examples.

-An Orthodox believer crosses himself with a brief silent prayer before work, before study, before traveling, before entering the church, when passing a cemetery, a church or a wayside cross.
+An Orthodox believer crosses himself with a brief silent prayer before work, before study, before travelling, before entering the church, when passing a cemetery, a church or a wayside cross.
 He makes the sign of the cross over his door as he leaves his house, over his bed before retiring to sleep, over an important letter before posting it, over his medicine.
 For him prayer is not something confined to Sunday worship.
 Apart from regular morning and evening prayers read in front of his icon corner, preferably with the whole family, in which remembrances are made of the living and the departed, short prayers are frequently said throughout the day, especially for those in sickness and trouble, when also the aid of the Mother of God or of the Saints is invoked.
-When one sees someone working, one says, “May God help you” (how very far from the now ironic exclamation “God help you!”).
-One thanks God with “Praise be to God,” or in the shortened version “Praise be!” for anything that turns out well either for oneself or for someone else, and when something turns out badly one expresses thanks all the same, since, being All-Good, God teaches us through everything that He permits to happen to us.
+When one sees someone working, one says, "May God help you" (how very far from the now ironic exclamation "God help you!").
+One thanks God with "Praise be to God," or in the shortened version "Praise be!" for anything that turns out well either for oneself or for someone else, and when something turns out badly one expresses thanks all the same, since, being All-Good, God teaches us through everything that He permits to happen to us.
 One asks a blessing on the food before eating, and gives thanks afterwards.
-One begs Angels to accompany a person traveling maybe only a short distance.
-When one hears of someone recently departed this life, one says, “Eternal Memory,” or “God rest his soul,” making the sign of the Cross.
-Such brief prayers are frequently heard, so God is not far from one’s thoughts.
+One begs Angels to accompany a person travelling maybe only a short distance.
+When one hears of someone recently departed this life, one says, "Eternal Memory," or "God rest his soul," making the sign of the Cross.
+Such brief prayers are frequently heard, so God is not far from one's thoughts.
 Many people say the Jesus Prayer silently, with or without a prayer-rope, as do the monastics.
 It is customary for some to start each day with a sip of holy water and a piece of antidoron (blessed bread distributed at the end of the Liturgy).
 Children are blessed with the sign of the Cross before they set off for school.
 Everyone begs a blessing when they meet a priest and again when they take leave of him, and he is invited to their homes for a short service of blessing on certain days, as well as to the cemetery for a service for the reposed on special occasions.
-He will also serve a moleben that is a short service of prayer and supplication when someone is faced with a difficult task, a long journey, or has some serious trouble or illness, and again in times of thanksgiving.
+He will also serve a moleben, that is a short service of prayer and supplication when someone is faced with a difficult task, a long journey, or has some serious trouble or illness, and again in times of thanksgiving.

 When Orthodox people meet they sometimes kiss each other three times, as the clergy do, in remembrance of the Trinity.
 There are even folk expressions—one occasionally hears a host pressing a guest to take another cake or chocolate, saying "Three for the Trinity!"
 People remember the namedays of their family and friends, i.e. the day on which the saint they are named after is commemorated, by sending gifts and cards; and if possible people try to take Communion on or near their namedays.
 Many Orthodox read a chapter of the Gospel every day, or the readings that are appointed each day for church, and together with this they read the lives of the saints commemorated.
 "The Prologue from Ochrid" is an excellent book for this.
 [The complete Menology of St Dmitri of Rostov is now being translated and published—two of the twelve volumes are already available—ed.].